dprada/Aqua/_sources/tutorial_berezovska2012.txt

 Berezovska2012
 **************

-The set of python libraries **Pynoramix** allows us to analyse 1-D trajectories as it has been propossed by G. Berezovska et al. in `J. Chem.
+The set of python libraries **Aqua** allows us to analyse 1-D trajectories as it has been propossed by G. Berezovska et al. in `J. Chem.
 Phys.
 137, 194101 (2012) <http://dx.doi.org/10.1063/1.4764868>`_.
 This method unveils the conformational macrostates kinetically
 "well defined" (see :ref:`accurate_kin_dec`) and the underlying accurate first order kinetic model.

-The following tutorial shows how this analysis can be easily done with Pynoramix.
+The following tutorial shows how this analysis can be easily done with Aqua.

-Getting Pynoramix
+Getting Aqua
 +++++++++++++++++

 The indications to download and install these libraries can be found in :ref:`getting_started_pyn`.

-Loading Pynoramix
+Loading Aqua
 +++++++++++++++++

 Some basic notions on python will be assumed along this tutorial.
-To load this libraries the path to Pynoramix must be either...
+To load this libraries the path to Aqua must be either...

 - in your PYTHONPATH variable
 - in your script with the first lines: